alucard001/KMSEncryptionWithPHPAndNodeJS/README.md

 ### KMS Basic

+- `GeneratorKeyId`: This key is used to generate a data key.
-- [KeyId](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id): Key identifiers **act as names** for your AWS KMS customer master keys (CMKs).
+- [`KeyId`](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id): Key identifiers **act as names** for your AWS KMS customer master keys (CMKs).
 They help you to recognize your CMKs in the console.
 You use them to indicate which CMKs you want to use in AWS KMS API operations, IAM policies, and grants.
+- Customer master keys (CMKs) [(source)](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) is the master key which is used to create other key.
+- Why there are so many keys?
+How does it all works?
+Simply put:
+  - Your app use CMKs to generate and encrypt data.
+  - CMK acts as GeneratorKeyId
+  - KeyId(s) are available keys to be used for CMKs.
+Therefore in the program it is represented as array (`[]`).
+However, in some case you can only use one key, like the one used in PHP upload.

 ### KMS Quota